 This method has only one way of extraction and its by first drying the coconut by baking it and and then bleached with clay filtration.
 Since, with the method you have a clear mild tasting oil, it mostly used for things such as beauty products like hair conditioners and for some foods if you aren’t looking for a bold coconut taste.

 Bottom Line: For coffee, I recommend that you go with virgin or unrefined coconut oil!

-Should you try to make it part of your daily routine or at least drink it a few times a week?
+Should you try to make coconut oil part of your daily coffee routine or at least drink it a few times a week?
 If you’re just trying to cut calories or limit your fat intake, then you should probably skip this drink.
-But if you’re curious about the keto diet or looking to replace your frappe with extra whip to something more healthy for you, then I say give it a shot.